zaahirdawood/zaahirdawood/README.md

 ### Hi there 👋

-Data scientist with over 3 years of experience applying machine learning, natural language processing, and advanced analytics in Adtech, Edtech, and logistics.
+Data scientist with over 3+ of experience applying machine learning, natural language processing, and advanced analytics in Adtech, Edtech, and logistics.
 Possesses transferable domain knowledge from optimizing logistics businesses and operations, working in SaaS product-led companies.
 Working my way into ML Engineer and have a keen interest in reinforcement.

 - 🔭 I’m currently working at an Edtech Company
 - 🌱 I’m currently learning Advanced Statistics, LLM's & Reinforcement Learning